vermastutz/US-Power-Outages/README.md

   frameborder="0"
 ></iframe>

-This box plot shows the distribution of average outage durations for different causes behind power outages.
+The pivot table below shows the average duration of outages for different climate categories and regions.
-The plot indicates that certain causes, such as fuel supply emergency or severe weather, lead to longer outages compared to others.
+The table reveals variations in outage durations based on climate and geographical location, with some climates and regions experiencing significantly longer outages on average.
+For example we see that the average outage duration in the Northeast region during warm climate is comparatively high (4176 minutes).
-Understanding which causes result in longer outages can help prioritize resources for prevention and quicker response.
-For instance, if equipment failure causes longer outages, investing in better maintenance and upgrading infrastructure could reduce outage durations.
+These insights can help in developing targeted strategies for outage prevention and response.
+For example, regions with longer outage durations might benefit from enhanced infrastructure resilience measures.

 | CLIMATE.REGION     |     cold |   normal |    warm |
 |:-------------------|---------:|---------:|--------:|